top of page

 The Quorn Quandong Festival honors bush foods, flavours and the rich history of the Quandong (Kurti) in our region.

-Kurti, also known as Urti in Adnyamathanha, or Quandong in Wiradjuri, is a unique and fascinating fruit native to Australia.
+Kurti is the Nukunu word for the native peach, also known broadly as Quandong in Wiradjuri language.
+Kurti is a unique and fascinating fruit native to Australia.

 This small, bright red fruit grows on the wild bush trees of the Santalum acuminatum species, and was first described by Robert Brown in 1802.
 He gave it the Latin epithet acuminatus to describe the leaves which are pointed.
 The botanist Aphonse Pyrame de Candolle gave the current name in 1857, placing it in the genus Santalum.